Charges and Fluxes on (Perturbed) Non-expanding Horizons: Charges and fluxes on perturbed NEHs

-\emph{Remark:} The boundary conditions introduced in Sec.~\ref{s2} ensure that $\N$ becomes an NEH in the distant future, i.e. the expansion $\theta_{(\ell)}$ goes to zero as $v\to \infty$ for all $g \in \ps$.
-In binary coalescence, or gravitational collapse, this is the NEH of the final remnant.
+(i) The boundary conditions introduced in Sec.~\ref{s2} ensure that $\N$ becomes an NEH in the distant future, i.e. the expansion $\theta_{(\ell)}$ goes to zero as $v\to \infty$ for all $g \in \ps$.
+In binary coalescence or gravitational collapse, this is the NEH of the final remnant.
 At late times, it is natural to regard the space-time metric as a perturbation of the final Kerr black hole, and approximate the physical DH by a perturbation of the NEH of the Kerr remnant.
 If we keep terms to second order, the Raychaudhuri equation (\ref{Ray}) implies that the time derivative $\Lie_{\ell} \theta_{(\ell)}$ of the expansion of the perturbed NEH $\N$ is given by $- |\sigmaone_{mn}|^2\,$.
 Since $\Lie_{\ell} \theta_{(\ell)}$ is non-positive and vanishes in the remote future, $\theta_{(\ell)}$ is non-negative on $\N$.
-Consider a cross-section $C$ on (or to the past of) which $\sigmaone_{mn}$ is non-zero, i.e., there is gravitational radiation.
+Consider any cross-section $C$ on which $\sigmaone_{mn}$ is non-zero, i.e., there is gravitational radiation.
 Then the area of any cross-section $C^\prime$ to its future satisfies $A [C'] > A [C]$.
 Thus, the area increases to the future, just as it does on a DH \cite{ak-dh}.
 This is just what one would expect from the fact that the perturbed $\N$ represents a weakly evolving DH.
 (With our conventions, as with DHs, the positive flux across $\N$ is inward pointing; the radiation is falling into the black hole.)

-Since the flux $\F_d^{(2)} \ge 0$, the dilation charge, truncated to second order, \be Q_d (\lambda)\, =\, Q^{(0)}_d +\lambda Q^{(1)}_d + \textstyle{\f{1}{2}} \lambda^2 Q^{(2)}_d\, , \ee increases with time.
-Consider a compact binary coalescence (or gravitational collapse) and let us start from the final remnant and move to the past along $\N$.
+(ii) Since the flux $\F_d^{(2)} \ge 0$, the (second order truncated) dilation charge \be Q_d (\lambda)\, =\, Q^{(0)}_d +\lambda Q^{(1)}_d + \textstyle{\f{1}{2}} \lambda^2 Q^{(2)}_d\, \ee increases with time.
+Consider a compact binary coalescence (or gravitational collapse) and let us start from the final remnant and move \emph{to the past} along $\N$.
 Then the area and the dilation charge decrease (to second order).
 However, when the decrease is non-negligible relative to the values associated with the final remnant, the second order truncation becomes inadequate and one can no longer regard the perturbed NEH as a reliable substitute for the full DH.
-Close the merger, one would have to abandon $\N$ as the internal boundary, and use the DH instead.\\
+Close to the merger, for example, one would have to abandon $\N$ as the internal boundary, and use the DH instead.